 Building bridges across streams was a major challenge to the track layers.
-Three steams had to be bridged: the Trinity River at Eagle Ford, Village Creek in Arlington, and Sycamore Creek in what is today east Fort Worth.
+Three streams had to be bridged: the Trinity River at Eagle Ford, Village Creek in Arlington, and Sycamore Creek in what is today east Fort Worth.

 On July 12 the Democrat reported that a pile driver working at Sycamore Creek had cut the telegraph wire between Dallas and Fort Worth, leaving the Democrat largely bereft of outside news.

-On July 15 the Democrat mitigated the suspense with some comic relief: A young horseman was riding out to look at the track-laying progress when he was distracted by a “pretty damsel” and fell flat on his caboose.
+On July 15 the Democrat mitigated the drama with some comic relief: A young horseman was riding out to look at the track-laying progress when he was distracted by a “pretty damsel” and fell flat on his caboose.

-The July 17 briefs column of the Democrat began appropriately with an ad for men’s briefs but followed with more news of the track laying.
+The July 17 briefs column of the Democrat began appropriately with an ad for men’s briefs but followed with more news of the track-laying.
 The newspaper office apparently had field glasses that afforded a view of the distant workers.
 The Democrat reported even being able to see—with unaided eye—the workers at Sycamore Creek three miles away.

 In another brief of July 18 the Democrat indicated that the track was now three miles from downtown—at or near Sycamore Creek.